girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Edit Distance/edit_distance_documentation.md

 ![image](https://user-images.githubusercontent.com/58984074/134164390-56828bac-3a4f-4fbd-9b9b-3211fdf02dd1.png)

-It can be concluded that are lots of overlapping subproblems that are solved again and again.
+It can be concluded that there are lots of overlapping subproblems that are solved again and again.
 Example f(2,2) is calculated many times.
 Hence we can store the intermediate results of computations and use them further if required.
 Hence a **_Dynamic Programming_** Recursion + Memoization approach can be used here.